django-import-export/django-import-export/docs/advanced_usage.rst

     Remember that the types that are annotated/stored within these fields are primitive JSON data types (strings, numbers, boolean, null) and also composite JSON data types (array and object).
     That is why, in the example, the birthday field within the author_json dictionary is displayed as a string.
+    It is recommended that you always declare these fields as readonly even if you only want to use them for export.

 Using dehydrate methods
 -----------------------